How to Model a Layout for a Multi-Use Workshop Space

 The Technical Foundation: Photometrics and IES Files

 The first step in modeling any layout is obtaining the "Performance Report Card" of your fixture: the IES file.
-According to the IES LM-63-19 Standard, these electronic files contain the precise distribution of light (candela) at various angles.
+According to the IES LM-63-19 Standard, these electronic files contain the distribution of light (candela) at various angles.

 Establishing Target Light Levels (Foot-Candles)

-According to the IES Recommended Practice for Lighting Industrial Facilities (RP-7-21), target illuminance should be based on the difficulty of the visual task.
+According to the IES Recommended Practice for Lighting Industrial Facilities (RP-7-21), target illuminance should be based on the visual difficulty of the task.

 Zone Type Task Examples Recommended Foot-Candles (maintained)